At least 189 bodies found decaying at a Colorado funeral home, up from 115, officials say

 Efforts to identify the remains began last week with help from an FBI team that gets deployed to mass casualty events like airline crashes.
 Fremont Sheriff Allen Cooper described the scene as “horrific.”

-The discovery came after the owners of the Return to Nature Funeral Home missed tax payments in recent months, got evicted from one of their properties and sued for unpaid bills by a crematory that quit doing business with them almost a year ago.
+The discovery came after the owners of the Return to Nature Funeral Home missed tax payments in recent months, got evicted from one of their properties and were sued for unpaid bills by a crematory that quit doing business with them almost a year ago.

 A day after the foul odor was reported, the director of the state office of Funeral Home and Crematory registration spoke on the phone with owner Jon Hallford.
 He acknowledged having a “problem” at the Penrose site and claimed he practiced taxidermy there, according to an order from state officials dated Oct.
 5.